WHEN IT COMES TO FACEBOOK COMPETITIONS AND PROMOTIONS, IT’S ALWAYS BETTER TO PLAY BY THE RULES.

 Failure to comply with Facebook’s guidelines for promotions and your State or Territory Government regulations for trade promotions, is the guaranteed quickest way to derail your Facebook competition or promotion.

-Some things to consider to ensure you run a competition that plays by the rules:
+Some things to consider to ensure you run a Facebook contest that plays by the rules:

 Decide what kind of competition you are running and familiarise yourself with the associated rules.